abdollar/resque-bash/README.md

 Resque-bash supports the standard Resque web frontend which tells you what various bash workers are doing.

-To create a job
+To create a job  (defaults to a queue called critical and submits a class called fetch with a value of the current time)

   $ ./script/resque-bash.sh -j

-To run the bash script as a worker and process jobs from a queue
+To run the bash script as a worker and process jobs from a queue (defaults to the queue called critical and echos the args)

   $ ./script/resque-bash -w